 No, you need to click "Update Sidecar" in order to create or update the .sidecar files.
 Please note that you might need Administrator Rights for some folders where you don't have permissions to write !

 No they are fully incompatible.
 More information here : BlackmagicRaw Plugin and BRAW Studio - What's the difference ?.
 Please note we are only talking about the Adobe plugins from Blackmagic RAW.
-You can use Blackmagic RAW Player and the thumbnail previewer along with BRAW Studio there's no incompatibility.
-We even have a checkbox in our installer to install them automatically !
+You can use Blackmagic RAW Player and the thumbnail previewer along with BRAW Studio there's no incompatibility. !